SherryXia/home/_pages/about.md

   - /about.html
 ---

-Welcome to Min's reality!
-I am a senior software engineer at Google, serving as ARCore tech lead.
+Welcome to <span style="color: red">Min's reality!</span> I am a senior software engineer at Google, serving as ARCore tech lead.
 I also spend 20% time at Google Deepmind Robot team.

 I am interested in technical Human-computer interaction and robot learning from diverse sources and multimodal datasets.